stulentsev/vk-swf-file-remover/Readme.md

 	proxy_addr = 'localhost'
 	proxy_port = 8888

 These are self-explanatory, I guess.
 You must provide APP_ID (to which SWFs belong) and your VK cookie.
-Optionally you may want to use proxy.
+Optionally, you may want to use a proxy.

 ### Let's nuke'em!